LeoBesimo/EquinoxEngine/README.md

 ## Feedback
-Feel free to Fork the repository and open Pull Requests if you find any bugs.
+Feel free to Fork the repository and open Pull Requests if you find any bugs or if you otherwise want to contribute to this project.

 - - -
 Licensed under Creative Commons Zero v1.0 Universal